 11A.2.4 Interconnection Customer has entered into a study agreement pursuant to which it has agreed to pay all costs, including deposits for any additional studies deemed necessary by Transmission Provider to evaluate the feasibility of the Interconnection Customer’s requested Interim Interconnection Service;

-11A.2.4.1 The Interim Availability Interconnection System Impact Study will maintain the scope and procedures of the Definitive Interconnection System Impact Study with the exception that certain previous queued Interconnection Requests may not be included in the study.
+11A.2.4.1 The Interim Availability Interconnection System Impact Study will maintain the scope and procedures of the Definitive Interconnection System Impact Study or Priority System Impact Study, as applicable, with the exception that certain previous queued Interconnection Requests may not be included in the study.
 Such exceptions and reasons for those exceptions will be noted in the study.
 The Interim Availability Interconnection System Impact Study will also include a Short Circuit Ratio and Critical Clearing Time (“SCRCCT”) screening.
 When the SCRCCT screening indicates possible inverter instability, Transmission Provider will commence an EMT Study as far in advance of the requested Commercial Operation Date as practicable.

-11A.2.4.2 The cost of the Interim Availability Interconnection System Impact Study will be subtracted from the Customer’s study deposit submitted for the Definitive Interconnection System Impact Study if a valid DISIS request has been submitted.
-Otherwise, the cost will be subtracted from the deposit submitted with the Interim Availability Interconnection System Impact Study Agreement.
+11A.2.4.2 The cost of the Interim Availability Interconnection System Impact Study will be subtracted from the Customer’s study deposit submitted for the Definitive Interconnection System Impact Study or Priority System Impact Study if a valid DISIS or PSIS request has been submitted.
+Otherwise, the cost will be subtracted from the deposit submitted with the Interim Availability Interconnection System Impact Study Agreement or Priority System Impact Study.

 11A.2.5 Transmission Provider has determined based upon the results of the additional studies, taking into account Interconnection Customer’s In-Service Date and the Transmission System topology upon such date that there will be sufficient stability and reliability margin to accommodate Interim Interconnection Service to the Interconnection Customer’s Generating Facility;